 (READ) PortPowerStatus.
 This bit reflects the port's power status, regardless of the type of power switching implemented.
 This bit is cleared if an overcurrent condition is detected.
 HCD sets this bit by writing SetPortPower or SetGlobalPower.
 HCD clears this bit by writing ClearPortPower or ClearGlobalPower.
-Which power control switches are enabled is determined by PowerSwitchingMode and PortPortControlMask[NDP].
+Which power

 In global switching mode (PowerSwitchingMode=0), only Set/ClearGlobalPower controls this bit.
 In per-port power switching (PowerSwitchingMode=1), if the PortPowerControlMask[NDP] bit for the port is set, only Set/ClearPortPower commands are enabled.
-If the mask is not set, only Set/ClearGlobalPower commands are enabled.
-When port power is disabled, CurrentConnectStatus, PortEnableStatus, PortSuspendStatus, and PortResetStatus should be reset.
+If the mask is not set, only Set/ClearGlobalPower commands are When enabled. port power is disabled.
+CurrentConnectStatus, PortEnableStatus, PortSuspendStatus, and PortResetStatus should be reset.

-0 = port power is off

-1 = port power is on
+0 = port power is off 1 = port power is on